-The first Public Event, to take place by mid-October 2025, will introduce the Monument Artist to community and regional stakeholders and allow the artist to engage attendees in discussions about migration and labor.
-At the second Public Event, to take place by the end of February 2026, the artist will share an initial concept for a monument installation and receive feedback from community stakeholders.
-At the third Public Event, to take place by the end of May 2026, the artist will present their revised design for the monument installation, incorporating earlier feedback, and receive final comments and suggestions from community stakeholders.
+The Public Events will take place from Fall 2025 to early Spring 2026.
+The first Public Event will introduce the Monument Artist to community and regional stakeholders and allow the artist to engage attendees in discussions about migration and labor.
+At the second Public Event, the artist will share an initial concept for a monument installation and receive feedback from community stakeholders.
+At the third Public Event, the artist will present their revised design for the monument installation, incorporating earlier feedback, and receive final comments and suggestions from community stakeholders.